top of page

 Rutledge-Baxter Place / Rose Hill was built on College Hill by Joseph Coleman, Nashville’s first mayor.
 Coleman (?-1819) served as an early Nashville mayor from 1806-1809 and was married to Anne M. Coleman.

-About 1820, Henry Middleton Rutledge (1775-1844) and Septima Sexta Middleton Rutledge (1783-1865) arrived in Nashville and purchased the property.
+About 1820, Henry Middleton Rutledge (1775-1844) and Septima Sexta Middleton Rutledge (1783-1865) arrived in Nashville and purchased the home of Joseph Coleman, Nashville's first mayor.
 They married in 1799.
 The couple made changes to the house to resemble Septima’s family home Middleton Place near Charleston, SC.
 House and hill were named after the extensive rose garden Septima cultivated which ran 300 feet from the top of the hill down to the Cumberland River - thus “Rose Hill.”
 The husband and wife were first cousins whose fathers were signers of the Declaration of Independence.
 Henry’s family home was Hampton Plantation in South Carolina.
+The home with its 20 acres sat atop College Hill (present-day Rutledge Hill).
+The household split its time between Nashville and the plantation.
+Genon Neblett wrote an interesting book about the family's journey: The Chosen Exile: The Life and Times of Septima Sexta Middleton Rutledge, American Cultural Pioneer.

 Later the home was used as a boarding house in the first part of the twentieth century, then apartments.
 In 2006, Blackburn & McCune moved in.
 Then in 2012, the law firm of McCune Zenner Happell occupied the property.
 In 2017, it was used by Foundations Nashville.